By Becky Celestini

 Keep Connected – Cell Phones:

 Remember, this is a remote desert location, so reliable mobile phone signals are typically few and far between.
-That means you should probably plan on being incommunicado during your time at the Hammers.
-Keep that in mind if you decide to go for a solo desert ride — help really won’t be a text or call away.
+That means you should plan on being incommunicado during your time at the Hammers.
+Keep that in mind if you go for a solo desert ride — help really won’t be a text or call away.
 Some people bring along walkie-talkies to stay connected with others in Hammertown.
 Another smart idea is to choose a spot to meet your crew in case you lose track of each other.